-The term “mortification” sounds old-fashioned to our modern 21st century ears.
+The term mortification sounds old-fashioned to our modern twenty-first century ears.
 It is an uncommon word in our everyday speech; however, the biblical command to mortify (i.e., to destroy the strength, vitality, or functioning of; to subdue or deaden)[iii] sin is a timeless concept to be practiced by every follower and lover of Christ.
-In this 86-page work, Owen dissects Romans 8:13 and unpacks the riches of God’s wisdom to his children for the daily battle against sin: “For if you are living according to the flesh, you must die, but if by the Spirit you are putting to death the deeds of the body, you will live.”
+In this eighty-six-page work, Owen dissects Romans 8:13 and unpacks the riches of God’s wisdom to his children for the daily battle against sin: “For if you are living according to the flesh, you must die, but if by the Spirit you are putting to death the deeds of the body, you will live.”

 Many consider Owen’s writings on how to kill indwelling sin in the life of the believer to be the finest ever written on the subject.
 His exposition of Scripture is doctrinally rich, profoundly deep, and thoroughly comprehensive so that no stone is left unturned.
-Moreover, Owen communicates biblical truth with great pastoral care and understanding of how the wandering human heart must be shepherded in the ways of God.
+Moreover, Owen communicates biblical truth with great pastoral care and understanding of how the wandering human heart must be shepherded in God's ways.
 To convey the value of this important work, I will focus on three key points Owen shares: (1) true mortification of sin can only be accomplished by the work of the Holy Spirit, (2) “be killing sin or it will be killing you,”[iv] and (3) the cross of Christ is the only cross upon which the believer can mortify sin.